How To Grow, Harvest, And Cook With Basil

 Why Do Pine Nuts Cost So Much?

-Pesto is simple; basil, pine nuts, cheese, and olive oil are the basics.
+Pesto is simple; the basics are basil, pine nuts, cheese, and olive oil.
 Not difficult or expensive, except for the pine nuts.
 If this bothers you, try walnuts, it’s not the same but nice.

 So keep them in the freezer and enjoy them; they are really special!